rts-opensource/sbt-closure/README.md

     # Blank lines and bash-style comments are ignored.

-The plugin compiles this in two phases: first, it downloads and caches any remote scripts.
-Second, it feeds all of the specified scripts into the Closure compiler.
-The compiler outputs a file with the same name but with a `.js` extension under `path/to/resource_managed/main/js`
+The plugin compiles this in three phases:
+1. It downloads and caches any remote script
+2. It generates a combined javascript file and outputs it to `path/to/resource_managed/main/js` (same filename but with `.js` extension)
+3. Then it passes the combined javascript file to the Closure compiler and generates the file with `.min.js` extension

 For example, if your manifest
-file is at `src/main/javascript/foo.jsm` in the source tree, the final path would be `resource_managed/main/js/foo.js` in the target tree.
+file is at `src/main/javascript/foo.jsm` in the source tree, the combined file would be `resource_managed/main/js/foo.js` and the compiled one `resource_managed/main/js/foo.min.js` in the source tree.

 If, on compilation, the plugin finds remote scripts already cached on your filesystem, it won't try to download them again.
 Running `sbt clean` will